 A sweeping game of space hide-and-seek reenacting Star Wars?
 Star Wars: Rebellion.

 And there we have it!
 Our top movie-inspired board games!
 What do you think?
 Did we miss anything?
+What's your favourite game based on a movie?
 Let us know in the comments below!